Maine Coon Vs Regular Cat Differences

-The Maine Coon is much larger and fluffier than regular cats.
-They have a triple coat of semi-water-repellant fur and long tufts of fur on their paws and ears.
-Maine Coons tend to be friendlier, cuddlier, and much more intelligent than the average cat.
-They also communicate in odd trills instead of regular meows.
+The Maine Coon is larger and fluffier than regular cats, with a double coat of semi-water-repellant fur and long tufts of fur on their paws and ears.
+They are also friendlier, cuddlier, and more intelligent than the average cat.

 While Maine Coons are expensive, they also have so many unique traits that regular cats do not, which makes them well worth the price to many owners.

-The average Maine Coon weight ranges between 8 and 25 pounds, while regular cats only weigh between 6 and 10 pounds on average.
+The average Maine Coon weighs between 12 and 22 pounds, while regular cats only weigh between 6 and 10 pounds on average.

 Here is a chart that more specifically illustrates the size differences between Maine Coons and regular cats: